slamora/brackets-wiki/How-to-Use-Brackets.md

 by hitting Cmd-E again.
 Edits you make in the inline editor will be properly applied in Live Development mode (see below).

+Brackets also has an early implementation of JavaScript support.
+If you are in some JavaScript code, you put the cursor in a function call, and hit Ctrl/Cmd-E.
+Brackets will search the JS files in the file tree for matching functions, then open up an inline editor embedded in the HTML file that lets you make quick edits to one of the functions.

-Some things to note about this feature:
+Eventually Brackets could leverage inline editing for lots of other kinds of Some things to note about this feature:

-* Brackets doesn't take the cascade, tag context, etc. into account.
+* Brackets doesn't take the cascade, tag context, object type, etc. into account.
-* Brackets doesn't check to see which CSS files are linked into the current HTML file--it searches all files in the file tree.
+* Brackets doesn't check to see which CSS or JS files are linked into the current HTML file--it searches all files in the file tree.

-Eventually Brackets could leverage inline editing for lots of other kinds of things--in addition to showing relevant JS code, you could imagine adding inline visual tools like gradient and shadow editors for the selected CSS rule.
+things--in addition to showing relevant JS code, you could imagine adding inline visual tools like gradient and shadow editors for the selected CSS rule.